zatarain/white-pages/README.md

 * In order to determine whether a customer already exists in the database, we will distinct them based-on Email and Phone fields.
 * We will use ALPHA ISO codes for the country.
 Currently only 3 countries are supported United Kingdom (`GB`), Mexico (`MX`), United Stated (`US`).
 * The validation of the postcodes are based on a simple regular expression check depending of the country where is the address, the system doesn't check if the postcode actually exists.
+* Even that the API is using asynchronous tasks, we are not using [ACID Database Transactions][acid-transactions], so there could be multi-threading issues like inconsistent data.

 ## 📐 Design